St3p/OurWedding/content/information/nuevo-vallarta/index.md

     alt="turtles"
     >}}

-All over the coast of Nuevo Vallarta you may be lucky to see the newborn turtles taking of to the ocean.
+All over the coast of Nuevo Vallarta you may be lucky to see the newborn turtles crawling off to the ocean.
 Usually the little ones start hatching through October to December every morning.

 If you are lucky enough to see them please don't touch them with your hands, cup them up by taking the sand around them.
-And they are very cute.

 ### Coatis